ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 Once a translation has been requested to DGT, the status is updated on the Drupal site.
-In addition it is also possible for EC staff to view translation status and references using the [DGT web app] (http://www.cc.cec/translation/webpoetry/).
+In addition it is also possible for EC staff to view translation status and references using the [Test DGT web app] (http://www.test.cc.cec/translation/webpoetry/) or the [DGT web app] (http://www.cc.cec/translation/webpoetry/).
 The requester of a translation is also able to read the actual content of the translations via this application.